The Immigrant (1917 film): Plot

 As they eat, they watch the restaurant's burly head waiter (Campbell) and other waiters attack and forcibly eject a patron who is short 10 cents in paying his bill.
 The Tramp, intimidated by the waiter, checks and now realizes he has lost his coin.
 Terrified of facing the same treatment as the man he saw thrown out, the Tramp begins planning how he will fight the huge man.
 However, a stranger enters, flaunting the coin he found outside.
 When the headwaiter takes the coin, it also falls from his pocket onto the floor.
 The Tramp then makes many failed attempts to retrieve it without notice.
 He finally retrieves the coin and nonchalantly pays the waiter, only to be thunderstruck when the waiter reveals the coin to be fake.
-Once again, the Tramp prepares for the fight of his life.
+Once again, the Tramp prepares to fight.
 Just then, a visiting artist spots the Tramp and the woman and offers them a job to pose for a painting.
 The two agree.
 The artist offers to pay for the Tramp and the woman's meal, but the Tramp declines the offer several times for reasons of etiquette, intending to accept the artist's offer eventually; however, he's dismayed when the artist does not renew his offer to pay at the last moment.
 The artist pays for his own meal and leaves a tip for the waiter.
 The Tramp notices that the tip is enough to cover the couple's meal and, without the artist noticing, palms the tip and presents it to the waiter as his payment for his and the woman's meal.
-As a final riposte, he lets the waiter keep the remaining change - one small coin - after paying his bill.
+As a final riposte, he lets the waiter keep the remaining change — one small coin — after paying his bill.
 The waiter thinks the artist himself has given no tip whatsoever and is upset at this supposed action.